 The prescribing information for Mirena says that Mirena should be used with caution in patients who have “migraine, focal migraine with asymmetrical visual loss or other symptoms indicating transient cerebral ischemia.”
 This language reveals the possibility of an ischemic stroke, which involves a blood clot in the brain, but Mirena does not anywhere warn about the possibility of idiopathic intracranial hypertension or pseudotumor cerebri.
 Each Mirena lawsuit relating to these conditions alleges that Bayer was negligent in failing to warn about these conditions and is responsible for the injuries women suffer as a result.

-As of February 2017, several dozen lawsuits have been filed alleging Mirena caused their intracranial hypertension.
+As of April 2017, nearly one-hundred lawsuits have been filed alleging Mirena caused their intracranial hypertension.
 These cases are different from the perforation and migration cases that have been filed over the past few years.
 Given how new this litigation is, none of these cases have proceeded to a jury trial and there have been no reported settlements of cases.
 We believe the cases are strong, that they would prevail before a jury in a court of law, and that they should settle and provide adequate compensation for the harm women have suffered.
 The settlement amounts themselves would be confidential and determined by a number of factors, including the court’s rulings and the strength of the evidence, such as expert witness testimony.
 In other types of medical device cases, like transvaginal mesh cases, thousands of our clients have accepted the settlement amounts that we have secured for them, and we will take the same approach in this litigation: the settlement must provide adequate, fair, and reasonable compensation or we go to trial.

 Does The Birth Control Implant Mirena Cause Idiopathic Intracranial Hypertension / Pseudotumor Cerebri?